JUNGIAN & POST-JUNGIAN

 presented by Dr Paul Attinello

-we will clarify Jung’s particular engagement with their complex richness and see how they connect unconscious archetypal material with ego consciousness in ways that support and direct various processes, especially those embedded in the project of individuation.
-I will use scenes from film, opera, and theatre to explore individuation in the contexts of character and narrative.
-The amplified images, patterned situations, and articulate emotions of screen and stage works are designed to reflect not merely our desires, but all the things that engage us, positive or negative.
-We use these materials to dream ourselves through a variety of joys and disasters, opening up unexpected possibilities for our own individuation.
+We will see how staged symbols connect unconscious archetypal material with ego consciousness in ways that support and direct various processes.
+The amplified images, patterned situations, and articulated emotions of screen and stage works are designed to reflect not merely our desires, but all the things that engage us, positive and negative.
+We use these materials to dream ourselves through the joys and disasters that make up our lives, opening up unexpected possibilities for our own individuation.

 Gender, Contra-sexuality and Intimate Relationships

 It is when the categories “male” and “female” are seen to represent an absolute and complementary division that they fall prey to mystification in which the difficult of sexuality instantly disappears. from Jacqueline Rose, “Introduction to J. Lacan, Feminine Sexuality, 1982, p.
 33

 This course will examine the current clinical and personal usefulness of applying Jung’s categories of anima and animus to relationships and individual identity, especially

 regarding intimacy.
 It will take the position that love in the 21st century demands new kinds of ideas and skills because an equal, reciprocal, mutual relationship between intimate partners invites chronic destructive projective identification.
 Power struggles in projective identification tend to lead to caricaturing of the “opposite sex.”
 We will examine sex, gender, contra sexuality and the making of an “intimate enemy” in a way that can be applied clinically to individuals and couples.